-Skip to main content
+Skip to main content Skip to Chat

 A sensory processing difference (which we all have to varying extent) becomes a sensory processing disorder when it affects a person’s everyday life within a variety of activities (self-care, productivity, leisure) and across environments.
 Challenges with sensory processing can lead to problems with attention, learning, behaviour and mood (such as anxiety, anger, aggression and frustration).